• Skip to primary navigation

 Instructions

-• Combine egg yolks and sugar in a bowl and beat until pale yellow and thick.
-Pour the vanilla and cream mixture into the egg mixture and whisk thoroughly to combine.
+• Whisk egg yolks and sugar until pale and thick.
+Slowly add cream mixture, whisking to combine.

-• Bake about 25-35 minutes, depending on the depth of your ramekins.
-Custards should appear set around the edges but slightly loose in the center.
+• Bake 25-35 minutes, until set around edges but slightly jiggly in center.

 Nutrition